3Juhwan/3Juhwan/README.md

 - ⚡ Fun fact: ...
 -->

+Hello!
+I'm a student who loves challenge!
+I'm an idealist!

-## Want to be a front-end-developer ✨
+## Want to be a/an

+- 💻 front-end developer
+- 🎨 Artist
+- 🤵 Entrepreneur

 <div align=center>